Dbandfield/genetic-audio-pig-garden/README.md

 support the oscillator functions from the webaudio API.
 Because the sound here is randomised, these oscillators were important to me.

+- PointerLockControls.js from the three.js examples folder.
+This is used for 1st Person mouse controls

+- ImprovedNoise.js also from the three.js examples folder.
+This is used to generate the random terrain